ritiek/ritiek.github.io/content/posts/2026-04-05-re-doing-my-homelab-with-nixos.md

 4. **Automatic shutdown**: A monitor checks for active connections every ~10 minutes.
 If there are none, the service stops and socat resumes listening.

-For example, see this implemented for Navidrome [here](https://github.com/ritiek/dotfiles/blob/main/machines/pilab/compose/navidrome.nix#L12-L24) using a custom module for implmentation [here](https://github.com/ritiek/dotfiles/blob/3b898749f45a61fceb04be11513ec1a6169f3e7a/machines/pilab/compose/lib/lazy-loading.nix).
+For example, see this implemented for Navidrome [here](https://github.com/ritiek/dotfiles/blob/main/machines/pilab/compose/navidrome.nix#L12-L24) using a custom module for implementation [here](https://github.com/ritiek/dotfiles/blob/3b898749f45a61fceb04be11513ec1a6169f3e7a/machines/pilab/compose/lib/lazy-loading.nix).

 I've extended this pattern to several other services like Mealie (recipe management) and HomeBox (inventory tracking).